Skip to main content

 Depending on your routing configuration, you need the following subnets:

-• A Peering subnet for Static and BGP routing.
+• A Peering subnet for Static and BGP routing, which is automatically assigned for the EIA service at no additional cost.

-You can use Equinix-owned IPv4 and IPv6 addresses for your Internet Access service.
-The minimum size of the subnet depends on your routing configuration.
+Equinix-owned IPv4 and IPv6 addresses can be used with the Internet Access service.
+The minimum subnet size depends on the selected routing configuration.

 Additional IP Address Space

-Determine if you need more IP address space above the minimum for your use-case or routing configuration before ordering.
+Before ordering, determine whether additional IP address space is required beyond the minimum for the intended use case or routing configuration.
 The following subnet sizes are available:

 • IPv6 subnets – /64, /48